Updated: Nov 03, 2024

 If your small business sends or receives a lot of wire transfers, look for banks that charge the least amount for this service.

-As you shop around, inquire as to whether a bank offers a limited number of free transfers each month.
+As you shop around, inquire whether a bank offers a limited number of free transfers each month.

 For example, some banks might include free wire transfers with a premier business checking account.